JulianLopezB/langgraph-ecommerce-analyst/README.md

 `start_session`, `analyze_query`, and `get_session_history` methods used by
 the CLI, enabling web services to reuse the `AnalysisWorkflow` without duplicating business logic.

+## 📈 Observability

+The agent emits OpenTelemetry traces and JSON-formatted logs.

+### Tracing

+1. Ensure a Jaeger instance or OpenTelemetry collector is running.
+2. Set `OTEL_EXPORTER_JAEGER_AGENT_HOST` and related environment variables.
+3. Start the application and open [http://localhost:16686](http://localhost:16686) to explore traces in Jaeger.
+4. If using an OTLP endpoint (e.g., OpenSearch), view traces using your collector's dashboard.

+### Logs

+- Structured logs are written to `logs/agent.log` in JSON format.
+- Forward this file to your log aggregator (e.g., OpenSearch) for centralized analysis.

 ## 🔍 Debugging